 • Strategy: “Call Now” is a highly effective CTA for service-based businesses like restaurants, repair services, or salons.
 For example, a local HVAC company might use this CTA on their Google Business profile to encourage immediate phone inquiries.

-• Why It Works: This CTA is particularly useful for mobile users who can call directly with a single tap, making it easy for potential customers to reach out without navigating through additional steps.
+• Why It Works: This CTA is particularly useful for mobile users who can call directly with a single tap, making it easy for potential customers to reach out without going through additional steps.

 • Example 2: “Book an Appointment” for Service Providers